damiso15/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 * 11-pow.py - Write a function that computes `a` to the power of `b` and return the value.
 * 12-fizzbuzz.py - Write a function that prints the numbers from 1 to 100 separated by a space.
 * 100-print_tebahpla.py - Write a program that prints the ASCII alphabet, in reverse order, alternating lowercase and uppercase (z in lowercase and Y in uppercase) , not followed by a new line.
+* 101-remove_char_at.py - Write a function that creates a copy of the string, removing the character at the position `n` (not the Python way, the “C array index”).